 1 tsp sugar

 Fill a large bowl with hot tap water and soak the rice noodle for approximately 20 minutes.
-Drain in a colander and shake off excess water.
+Drain in a colander and shake off the excess water.

 Cut along one side of the squid body using scissors and then lay the squid flat on a cutting board.
 Position a knife at the lower left corner of the squid body.
 Using just the tip of the knife, score the squid body with diagonal lines about 1/4 inch apart.
 Don’t cut through the squid.
 We are just marking it with lines.
 Move to the lower right side of the squid body and repeat the same diagonal scoring.
 (This is known as the pineapple cut and makes a really nice pattern on the squid body.)
-Bring a pot of water to a rapid boil.
+Cut the squid body into chunks.
+Bring a large pot of water to a rapid boil.
 Blanch the squid for 20 seconds.
 Drain and set aside.

 Cut scallops so they are approximately the same size as the shrimp, first into thirds and then each section in half lengthwise.

-Heat a large wok over high heat.
+Heat a large wok over High heat.
 Add 1 Tbsp of vegetable oil.
 Add half of the sliced garlic and stir fry for 5 seconds.
 Add the squid and stir fry for 30 seconds.
 Add the scallops and shrimp.
 Season with black pepper.
 Partially cook the seafood by stir frying for just 2 minutes.
 Remove from wok and set aside in a small bowl.

 Yields: 6-8 servings